GSC-Munchen/tanzpartnersuche/src/Documentation/Introduction/Index.rst

    :alt: Main Menu
    :width: 300px

-   Main Menu after installation (caption of the image).

-How the Main Menu of the extension looks like after installation (legend of the image).

 In the Search Menu filters can be set and a search can be started.

 .. figure:: ../Images/SearchMenu.png
    :class: with-shadow
    :alt: Search Menu
    :width: 300px

-   Search Menu and its possibilites (caption of the image).

-How the Search Menu of the extension looks like  (legend of the image).

 Users can easily set up a profile with their personalized information and publish it online after a verification of their e-mail address.